wolskies/rke2-ansible/roles/rook_install/README.md

 ## Important Notes

-⚠️ **Storage Requirements**: Each node must have at least 5Ti of raw storage capacity available for Ceph.
+⚠️ **Storage Requirements**: Each node must have at least 50MB of raw storage capacity available for Ceph (testing configuration).
+For production deployments, increase `rook_ceph_min_device_capacity` to appropriate values (e.g., "100Gi" or higher).

 ⚠️ **Production Considerations**:
 - Default replica size is 1 (no redundancy) - increase for production